Oneledger/hackathon-sdk/README.md

 1. `yourEncryptedMasterKeySeed` is from the last step
 2. `keyIndex` can be any non-negative integer, different `keyIndex` will derive different key pair.
 3. For security reasons, HD wallet does not expose private key, the `repsonse` only returns current key index, address and public key associated with this address.
+4. This address will be the `operator` field in the insert vehicle part transaction.

 ## 3. Request Test OLT
 <span id="RequestTestOLT">You can only request test OLT on Testnet or local blockchain network.</span>

+This is needed so we can have some balance to pay the transaction fee when we broadcast the transaction to the blockchain network.

 ```javascript 1.8
     const faucet = require('ons-faucet');